yinchuandong/NLP-SOTA/README.md

 ## Text Classification
 This dataset can also be formulated as a text classification problem.
 Given a question and a sentence, output a probability that the sentence is the answer of the question.
 However, rather than directly using existing models, **we propose a new text classification model based BERT and Siamese network in this repository**.
 We feed a question and a sentence into two separate BERT models, and get two pooled outputs from BERT models, respectively.
 But the two BERT models are sharing weights.
 Then, we concatenate two outputs and feed into a sigmoid layer.
 The code below simply shows how the the model works.
+Please check my another repository [https://github.com/yinchuandong/sentiment-analysis](https://github.com/yinchuandong/sentiment-analysis) for more details.

 ```python